tthorntone/AdNauseam-Wiki/The-network-request-logger.md

 The drop-down selector is to display log entries which are related to a specific page.
 This will hide from view all log entries which are not related to the selected page.
 By selecting _All_ again, all log entries will be displayed again.

 Note in the figure above the entry named _"Behind the scene"_: selecting this entry allows you to see behind-the-scene display network requests which do not originate from any specific tab.
-[More about this here](https://github.com/gorhill/uBlock/wiki/Behind-the-scene-network-requests).
+Behind-the-scene log entries are denoted by the _eye-slash_ icon in the second column.
+(More about [Behind-the-scene network requests}(https://github.com/gorhill/uBlock/wiki/Behind-the-scene-network-requests) here).

 #### Reload